‘White Privilege’ is a bad idea for everybody

 We simply can’t afford to divvy ourselves up into groups, even if we have done so in the past.
 Yes, by all means, lean the priorities of the state towards the poor and the abused.
 They are objectively vulnerable in our world.
 But don’t pre-empt that prioritisation by asserting that only some people can be guilty or innocent, privileged or victimised.

 Stop saying things like take white people’s land, or all men are trash.
-You’re not going to inspire the best in white men by doing that, I can guarantee you.
+You’re not going to inspire the best in anybody by doing that, I can guarantee you.

 Rather, look for cases in which land has been taken from somebody and make restitution.
 Look for cases of rape and throw the rapist in jail.
 Don’t use those individual cases as a springboard to incite racial and gender ideological warfare.

-When we deal in ideologies, people like Zuma come to power in the midst of the chaos.
+When we deal in ideologies, people like Zuma come to power in the midst of the chaos, as supposed champions of the masses.
+One morning you wake up, and find your state has been captured by crooks and foreigners.

-Number Four – We all have to take responsibility
+Finally, Number Three – We all have to take responsibility

 And if you have been wronged, as all of us have been at some point, look for ways to take back control of your own life.
 Revenge does not give you control.
 It makes you weak.
 Yes, it would have been better if you had never been wronged.
 And yes, hopefully restitution can be made.